QilongZhang/srswiki/v1_EN_DeliveryHLS.md

 Server deliverying HLS and RTMP can support all screen.
 For RTMP, see: [Delivery RTMP](https://github.com/winlinvip/simple-rtmp-server/wiki/v1_EN_DeliveryRTMP)。

-Compare RTMP and HLS, see: [RTMP PK HLS](https://github.com/winlinvip/simple-rtmp-server/wiki/v1_EN_RTMP.PK.HTTP)
+For information about compare RTMP and HLS, read [RTMP PK HLS](https://github.com/winlinvip/simple-rtmp-server/wiki/v1_EN_RTMP.PK.HTTP).

-How to deploy SRS to support HLS, see: [Usage: HLS](https://github.com/winlinvip/simple-rtmp-server/wiki/v1_EN_SampleHLS)
+For information about how to deploy SRS to support HLS, read [Usage: HLS](https://github.com/winlinvip/simple-rtmp-server/wiki/v1_EN_SampleHLS).

 ## Use Scenario